 This makes for a smooth, seamless floor that “floats” on top of the subfloor (aka a “floating floor”).
 Think of it like a jigsaw puzzle—just sweatier and dirtier.

 These terms—click-lock, snap-together, click-together, etc.—differ depending on the manufacturer.
 Unsurprisingly, each manufacturer has their own trademarked click-together system.
 For our purposes, we’ll be using the terms “click-together” and “snap-together”.

 What are the pros and cons of floating floors?

 There are a lot of advantages and disadvantages of floating floors.
 But in general, the pros of floating floors—quick installation, ability to be repaired easily, etc.—far outway the cons, like sound amplification and humidity risks.
 Plus, many manufacturers have been able to mitigate the disadvantages of floating floors almost completely.

 How does snap-together tile work?

-Since cavemen times (or rather, since the 1970s), there’s been a debate between tile vs. laminate floors.
-And that’s because tile floors are notoriously hard to install.
-Even if you’re comparing tile vs. wood floors, you’ll find the same issue—tile can be even harder to install than solid parquet.
+Since cavemen times (or rather, since the 1970s), homeowners looking for affordable, hard surfaces have had to debate between tile vs. laminate floors.
+And that’s because tile is notoriously hard to install.

 Who manufactures snap-together tile flooring?